 Do you offer ridealongs with WDFW officers?

 Ridealongs are offered to individuals over 18 who are interested in pursuing a career as a WDFW Police officer.
 Opportunities for ridealongs are limited.
-To request a ridealong, you'll need to contact the WDFW Police dispatch center at 360-902-2936 and choose option 2 or 3 to speak with a communications officer.
+To request a ridealong, you'll need to contact the WDFW Police dispatch center at 360-902-2936 and choose option 1 to speak with a communications officer.
 All requestors will have to pass a simple background check before riding with one of our officers.

 For candidates wanting to ridealong in preparation for an oral panel, request the ridealong as soon as you complete initial testing.
 Do not wait until the last minute.